zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_warnings.rst

 *Mismatch between velocity and compute groups*
    The temperature computation used by the velocity command will not be on the same group of atoms that velocities are being set for.

-*Molecule attributes do not match system attributes* An attribute is specified (e.g. diameter, charge) that is not defined for the specified atom style.

 *Molecule has bond topology but no special bond settings* This means the bonded atoms will not be excluded in pairwise